• +1-800-513-5423

 States opting out of ObamaCare protections.

 There are provisions in the new healthcare bill “Better Reconciliation Act of 2017” or ‘TrumpCare’ that make it possible for states not to cover substance abuse treatment at all.
 The TrumpCare bill being voted on Friday will make it possible for individual states to decide if they want to cover addiction treatment as part of their healthcare coverage plans or not.
-The bill being voted on will make it so critical areas see addiction coverage ended in the midst of an opioid epidemic.
+The bill being voted on will make it so critical areas see addiction coverage end amid an opioid epidemic.

 1-800-513-5423